hectorio23/dotfiles/README.md

 here are not all the file.

 This repository contains the following files custom
-- Qtile (Tilling Window Manager written in Python )
 - Alacritty (A Simple terminal)
+- DWM (Comming Soon!) :)
 - Nvim (lightweight text editor)
+- Fish Shell
+- Qtile (Tilling Window Manager written in Python)

 ## Qtile